Skip to content

 Who can have a personal health budget?

 If you are under 18 and meet children’s continuing healthcare criteria, you can request a personal health budget for appropriate elements of your healthcare.
-Instead of the Clinical Commissioning Group (CCG) purchasing a service, funding will be made directly available through your parents.
+Instead of the Commissioning Team purchasing a service, funding will be made directly available through your parents.

 If you are over 18 and you have a disability or complex medical problem, you might qualify for free NHS continuing healthcare (CHC) which could be in the form of a personal health budget; the eligibility criteria are different so you will need a different assessment.